 How to Eat Healthy While Traveling

-Eating healthy while traveling is one of the hardest things to do, in my opinion, and is also the number one thing that makes me want to never travel again (how’s that for dramatic?).
+Wondering how to eat healthy while traveling?
+Eating healthy on the road is one of the hardest things to do, in my opinion, and is also the number one thing that makes me want to never travel again (how’s that for dramatic?).
 When I’m at home I cook for myself for almost every meal so when I’m on the road my body almost goes into shock from all the unusual things I am now putting into it.

 So, not surprisingly, I’m on a constant mission to perfect my healthy eating abilities while on the road in order to feel happy, healthy, and full of energy!
 Here are the best tips and tricks I have currently:

 How to Eat Healthy While Traveling:

 Carry a reusable water bottle everywhere